-Question: Is it benefiting to use a HD (e.g. 8 MP) camera?
+Question: Should I use a HD (e.g. 8 MP) camera?

-Answer: AiHomeGuard works well for 720P or 1080P cameras, higher resolution will not help the AI object detection accuracy, but may make alert images and recording with more detail.
+Answer: AiHomeGuard works well for 720P or 1080P cameras, higher resolution will not improve the AI object detection accuracy, but may make alert images and recording with higher resolution.

 Question: The user document suggests setting camera frame rate (FPS) to 4.
 What if I set the cameras FPS to 15 or 20?

-Answer: The number of certified cameras AiHomeGuard can support with the recommended CPU model is based on 4 FPS; the higher FPS will proportionally reduce the number of cameras the software can run normally.
-However, higher FPS will not consume more GPU power.
-The CPU is mostly consumed on decoding video streams and encoding video during alert recording.
+Answer: The number cameras AiHomeGuard can handle is based on 4 FPS; the higher FPS will proportionally reduce the number of cameras can be supported.
+Higher FPS will not consume more GPU power, but the CPU capacity on decoding video streams, and encoding video during alert recording.
 You may have to use a higher end of CPU to support 15 or 20 FPS.
-Additionally, the network bandwidth may not support higher FPS, especially if the Wi-Fi signal is weak (e.g. the camera is too far from the router).
-The only benefit using higher FPS than 4 is that the alert recordings look smoother.
+Additionally, the network bandwidth may not support higher FPS for all cameras combined, or if the Wi-Fi signal is weak (e.g. the camera is too far from the router).
+The benefit using higher FPS than 4 is that the alert recordings look smoother.

 Question: Is there an evaluation copy of the software?

 Answer: You can download AiHomeGuardPro (Windows 10) from http://aihomeguard.com without purchasing an activation key.
 The free download can support 1 camera only.
-However, there is no tech support for the free download – you can use the online documents to answer your installation questions.
+There is no tech support for the free download – you should be able to use the online documentations to resolve the installation issues.